 The following examples specify the user and password URL attributes.
-To enable user authentication, the property derby.connection.requireAuthentication must be set to true, otherwise, Derby does not require a user name and password.
-For details on how to enable user authentication, please see "Working with user authentication" in the Derby Developer's Guide.
+To enable user authentication, you must either use NATIVE authentication or explicitly set the property derby.connection.requireAuthentication to true.
+Otherwise, Derby does not require a user name and password.
+For details on how to enable user authentication, see "Working with user authentication" in the Derby Developer's Guide.

-For a multi-user product, you would typically set it for the system in the derby.properties file for your server, since it is in a trusted environment.
-Below is a sample derby.properties file that conforms to these examples:
+For a multi-user product, you would typically specify authentication for the system in the derby.properties file for your server, since it is in a trusted environment.
+The following property setting specifies NATIVE authentication: